3mdeb/meta-trenchboot/README.md

 ```

 `<destination>` uses the same format as rsync.
 It should be path to root
 directory of TrenchBoot either local or remote.
-Format is the same as in rsync.

 Examples: